Amokran/After8-Theme-for-Obsidian/README.md

-# After8-Theme-for-Obsidian
+# Tranquilo-Theme-for-Obsidian
-A quiet theme for Obsidian inspired on After8 mint chocolates
+A tranquil theme for Obsidian